Resource Allocation in Hybrid Radio-Optical IoT Networks using GNN with Multi-task Learning: Optimal RF-OWC Scheduling

 In order to indicate the chosen 2-tuples (transmitter, receiver) and to keep track of assigned communication technology at each time step, we introduce the \textit{main} binary decision variable $x_{i,j,m,k}$ defined as follows:

-To keep track of which technology device $i$ is using at time step $k$, we introduce an \textit{endogenous} binary variable $s_{i,k}$, which is 0 if device $i$ is using RF, and 1 if it is using OWC.
-In the event of no communication during the time step $k$, the value $s_{i,k}$ is equal to $s_{i,k-1}$.
-Initially, every device starts with $s_{i,-1}=0$ (i.e., RF initialization).
+Unless otherwise stated, indices $i,j$ denote devices, $k$ denotes the time step, and $m$ denotes the communication technology.
+To keep track of which technology device $i$ is using at time step $k$, we introduce a continuous \textit{endogenous} binary variable $s_{i,k}$, which is 0 if device $i$ is using RF, and 1 if it is using OWC.

-We also introduce another \textit{endogenous} decision variable $\delta_{i,j,f}$, with $f \in [1,\dots,|\Phi_{i,j}|]$, which has a non-negative integer value.
-This decision variable represents the end-to-end delay and is computed using the relative time offset within the valid window of a message sent from device $i$ to device $j$.
 Throughout this paper, we assume that the receiver's queuing delay, propagation delay, and processing delay are negligible and focus solely on the transmitter's queuing delay and transmission delay.
 The transmission delay is treated as the unit of time for both RF and OWC.
-For example, if device $i$ communicated with device $j$ at time step $k=\left (\phi_{i,j}^{f,l} \right )_s$ when the message has just been generated, then $\delta_{i,j,f}$ is a unit time.
-The value of $\delta_{i,j,f}$ for a non-communicated message $f$ is set to $\chi$ which is a fixed integer that is strictly greater than the widest message time window in the overall system (i.e. max($|\phi_{i,j}^{f,l}|$), $f \in [1,\dots,|\Phi_{i,j}|]$, $l \in \mathcal{L}$).